andreamari/polyquantum_test/README.md

 - 📝 Preserve and track research contributions transparently

 A key feature of Polyquantum is the **transparent tracking of authorship**.
-By using Git’s distributed version control, every contribution is permanently recorded, ensuring proper recognition of contributors.
+By using [Git](https://it.wikipedia.org/wiki/Git_(software))’s distributed version control, every contribution is permanently recorded, ensuring proper recognition of contributors.

 👉 More details can be found in the [ABOUT.md](ABOUT.md) page.